Why do so few employees actually understand their benefits?

 Start communicating more frequently not just about the existence of a benefit, but also how to utilize all of its features!

-Aim to communicate about benefits at least once per quarter and benchmark your results so that you can continually revisit the ROI you’re getting from a particular benefit.
+Aim to communicate about benefits at least once per quarter.
+Then, benchmark your results so that you can continually revisit the ROI.

 Your Tools are Difficult to Find